AdobeDocs/journey-optimizer.en/help/using/content-management/content-experiment.md

 1. Begin by creating and configuring your Email, SMS or Push notification [campaign](../campaigns/create-campaign.md) or [journey](../building-journeys/journeys-message.md) according to your requirements.

-    >[!AVAILABILITY]
-    >
-    >Experimentation in Journey is currently only available for a set of organizations (Limited Availability).
-To gain access, contact your Adobe representative.

 1. From the **[!UICONTROL Edit content]** window, start personalizing the treatment A.

     For this treatment, we will specify the special offer directly in the subject line and add personalization.